anchore/k8s-inventory/README.md

 [![GitHub release](https://img.shields.io/github/release/anchore/kai.svg)](https://github.com/anchore/kai/releases/latest)
 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/anchore/kai/blob/main/LICENSE)

-KAI polls the Kubernetes API on an interval to retrieve which Docker images are currently in use.
+KAI polls the Kubernetes API on an interval to retrieve which images are currently in use.

 It can be run inside a cluster (under a Service Account) or outside (via any provided Kubeconfig).